uw-fhir/CDS-Hooks-Tutorial/tutorial.md

 In this specific scenario, patient **Lisa P. Coleman** is visiting her physician.
 The physician diagnoses her with **Hypertensive disorder**, and is prescribing **Lopressor** to treat her high blood pressure.

-## Exercise 1 - Acting out the scenario in CDS Sandbox
+## Exercise 1 - Acting out the scenario in the CDS Sandbox
 1. Go to https://sandbox.cds-hooks.org
 2. Click on `Change Patient` on the top menu
 3. Select `Lisa P. Coleman`